 Understanding Singapore’s history

-You’ll get a lot more out of your one day itinerary in Singapore if you have a little bit of an understanding of the city’s history before you start exploring.
+You’ll get far more out of your one day in Singapore if you understand a little of the city’s history before you start exploring.
+One of the things that makes Singapore so distinctive is the way its ultra-modern skyline sits alongside deeply rooted cultural neighbourhoods.

 A mix of modern and traditional architecture, with a sleek skyscraper reflecting sunlight in the background and a row of historic shophouses with ornate facades and wooden shutters in the foreground.
 A streetlamp and lush greenery frame the scene.